-Do I need to declare an area of concentration (graphic design, art education, photography, etc.) when I enroll in the art program?
+Do I need to declare an area of concentration (art history, art education, photography, etc.) when I enroll in the art program?

 No. All freshman art majors take the same courses.
 Art students do not start into a specific concentration until the sophomore year.

 Yes, although a change of concentration may effect your graduation date.

 How many classes will I take each semester?